khyzhun/khyzhun/README.md

 # Hi there <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px"> I'm Alexander Khyzhun

-🚀 A modern Android Developer with 10-ish years of experience in software development on commercial projects.
-Being passionate about continuous learning, I quickly adapt to new libraries, conceptions, and programming languages.
-Able to create, elaborate, and neat UI based on modern design principles as well as concise, effective business logic.
+🚀 Dynamic and innovative Android Engineer with over ten years of experience in software development.
+Adept at rapidly integrating new libraries, concepts, and programming languages, with a strong focus on crafting sophisticated user interfaces and robust business logic.
+Expertise in object-oriented design, data structures, problem-solving, and complex architecture.
+Proficient in debugging and reverse engineering, aiming to deliver excellence in every project.

 <!--